bitroniq/docker-compose-traefik/README.md

 > Traefik is a reverse proxy / load balancer that's easy, dynamic, automatic, fast, full-featured, open source, production proven, provides metrics, and integrates with every major cluster technologies...
 No wonder it's so popular!

-The configuration bases on docs that can be found on the traefik project website - [Traefik let's Encrypt and Docker](https://docs.traefik.io/user-guide/docker-and-lets-encrypt/)
+The configuration bases on docs that can be found on the traefik project website - [Docker-compose with let's encrypt : HTTP Challenge](https://doc.traefik.io/traefik/user-guides/docker-compose/acme-http/)

 ## Main functions
 * Use Traefik as a layer-7 load balancer